Mamia IV Dadiani: Second rule

 Mamia regained the government of Mingrelia after his brother's death in 1582, whereupon he instigated Gurieli to incarcerate the late Dadiani's underage son Levan.
 The boy could not tolerate confinement and, while trying to escape, jumped out of window to his death.
 The ambitious Dadiani then exploited the incident to attack Guria in 1583.
-Giorgi Gurieli was defeated and fled to Constantinople.
-He was able to reclaim his principality with the Ottoman support and depose Mamia's candidate, Vakhtang Gurieli, in 1587.
+George Gurieli was defeated and fled to Constantinople.
+He was able to reclaim his principality with the Ottoman support after the death of Mamia's candidate, Vakhtang I Gurieli, in 1587.

 Mamia Dadiani then went ahead to extend his influence to the royal court of Imereti.
 In 1586, he married off his sister Marekh to the young king of Imereti, Levan.
 In 1588, however, when Levan was attacked by his counterpart from eastern Georgia, King Simon I of Kartli, Dadiani, preoccupied with his own disputes with Gurieli, ignored the king's call to arms.
 Levan, once recovered from the attack, warred with Dadiani.
 Mamia advanced and defeated the king in his capital, Kutaisi.
 Levan was taken prisoner by his victorious brother-in-law and cast in the Skhepi castle, where he died in 1590.
 Dadiani and Gurieli then advanced rival claimants to the throne of Imereti, Rostom and Bagrat, respectively.
 Imereti became engulfed in a civil war, which was still raging when Mamia died in 1590, being succeeded by his younger brother, Manuchar I.